Both companies have been around for decades and produce top-quality products. Here we will discuss the Bryston vs Mcintosh amplifier.

 This conclusion is about the sound quality of Bryston vs McIntosh amps.
 Both are highly regarded for their powerful tone that will not damage your ears or speakers if you play them too loud.

-When these amplifiers first came out, only a few companies were making heavy-duty solid-state amplifiers, so they had something very unique to offer to an amplifier buyer at the time.
+When these amplifiers first came out, only a few companies were making heavy-duty solid-state amplifiers, so they had something unique to offer to an amplifier buyer at the time.